 Here you can see after entering “snowboards” we can find that combinations containing “burton” have a rather high search volume.
-Though their related % is not too big these could make a good addition to our hypothetical target list in case you sell clothes.
-However, the closer the related% is to 100 the better.
+Though their related % is not too big, these could make a good addition to our hypothetical target list if you sell clothes.
+However, the closer the related% is to 100, the better.

 As mentioned earlier, using these generally less competitive keywords to build up your search authority will help you eventually obtain the ability to target your main goal keywords.

 If you are analyzing a long-tail keyword within the Related Keywords Report, you will be able to see similar long-tail keywords that can be added to your Keyword List.

 The more long-tailed keywords that you have in your Keyword List, the more likely you are to have high search ranks because of the fact that these keywords are so specifically linked to your brand and content.

 Long-tailed keywords have less competition than your normal generic keywords, allowing for a higher potential click-through rate which can ensure that your keyword list is getting the highest possible ROI.

 Using related keywords can not only help in building out your perfect keyword list, but it can also help to spark new content ideas for your site’s SEO optimization.
 Related Keywords can be perfect for generating on-site content ideas for any new blog or landing page that you are creating for a future campaign.

 If you are looking to draw up a landing page for a new PPC campaign focusing on newly released snowboard boots, the Related report can help you determine what other search terms users are searching for when it comes to your main keyword.

 Using these related keywords within your actual landing page content can actually help increase your natural SEO ranking in the eyes of Google.